 Ultrasound (Automated Breast Volume Scanner)

 are a form of electromagnetic radiation, similar to visible light.
 Unlike light, however, x-rays have higher energy and can pass through most objects, including the body.
-Medical x-rays are used to generate images of tissues and structures inside your body.
+Medical x-rays are used to generate images of bone, tissues and structures inside your body.

 - 50 Leroy Street, Potsdam - Schedule at (315) 261-5240